Nat0222/Nat0222/README.md

 Vanished (Crystal Castles)

-In the dark, killer awaits
+In the dark, killer awaits.
-To kill a life, life you make
+To kill a life, life you make.
-You do another, death can live
+You do another, death can live.
 Just keep on dan(cing), movie you're in
 Smell of your sweat, lures me in
 Your heart, (does) things to me